-Nairka Joe Treviño-Müller is currently the Press Secretary of the Puerto Rico Federal Affairs Administration (PRFAA), Office of the Governor of Puerto Rico in Washington, D.C. a position she has hold since September 2019.
+Nairka Joe Treviño-Müller is currently the Communications Director of the Puerto Rico Federal Affairs Administration (PRFAA), Office of the Governor of Puerto Rico in Washington, D.C. a position she has hold since January 2020.

 She subsequently promoted to the Government Affairs Division where she worked as a Policy Coordinator Treviño Müller was later appointed as a Policy Advisor to the division.